Appalachian Joy Alliance

 4. Serve others

-There is no greater source of joy than being of service to another, in ways big and small.
+There is no greater source of joy than being of service to another.
 Alongside celebratory gatherings, AJA lifts up serving others – even in small, everyday acts of kindness – as a profound source of joy.

 5. Celebrate diversity